bouletmarc/Converter/README.md

 -Extract .bin from SManager (Hondata S300) Software

--Remove the 4000rpm limit on Hondata S300 .bin

 -Read/Write/Verify Moates Emulators (Burn2, Ostrich2.0, DemonII)

 -Edit some quick parameters (such as sensors options, vtec, rev limiter)

--Etc ...
+-Remove the 4000rpm limit on Hondata S300 .bin

+-Fix the Checksum Routine on eCtune files

+-Mores

 # Buying your lifetime registration for the Converter :